-We look forward to providing you with an outstanding educational experience.
+Again, welcome to Cleveland State and we look forward to providing you with an outstanding educational experience.
 Your commitment to your program of study will help-us-help-you on your journey in nursing.
-You are part of our pride in the School of Nursing.
 We ask that you engage in improving the School of Nursing and contribute to the legacy of quality and excellence at Cleveland State University.
 Your success is our reward!